acid-info/logos.co/docs/storage.md

 ---
 title: Storage
 sidebar_position: 5
-description: Codex is a decentralised data storage platform providing strong censorship resistance and durability for the Logos Network State.
+description: Codex is a decentralised data storage platform providing strong censorship resistance and durability for the Logos Network.
 ---

 # Codex

 <p><u>Codex</u> is a decentralised data storage platform that provides exceptionally strong censorship resistance and durability guarantees.
-It is the data storage layer of the Logos Network State.</p>
+It is the data storage layer of the Logos Network.</p>

 **Durable**: Codex uses a technique known as erasure coding to efficiently ensure data is always available without the storage costs associated with replicating the data.
 Codex is also a protocol that is friendly to resource-restricted devices, and can endure high levels of churn and large numbers of ephemeral devices.